-Education, Outreach, and Involvement 3.2.11 Hotline Yes A Stormwater Hotline has been developed and implemented by the majority of the MS4s to promote outreach, enforce policy and to facilitate public involvement.
-The hotline is used for reporting illicit and illegal connections and discharges, illegal dumping, emergency and non- emergency incidents and other stormwater related activities.
-The hotline operator provides readily available information and direction for further communication if warranted, direct notifications to the proper authorities, and record feedback, comments and recommendations.
-Several MS4s do not have the capability to isolate a hotline, but use either police or fire dispatch capability during off-hours to promote stormwater policy and related mitigate issues.
+BMP General Assessment (All MS4s) MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain.)
+(3) All BMPs in the SWMP are deemed appropriate, evaluated as cost effective, provide dissemination of information to the MEP, and promote mitigation/minimization of discharged pollutants.
+Select highlights are noted below.
+Education, Outreach, and Involvement 3.2.11 Hotline Yes A Stormwater Hotline was developed and implemented by most of the MS4s to promote outreach, enforce policy and facilitate public involvement.
+The hotline is used for reporting illicit and illegal connections and discharges, illegal dumping, emergency and nonemergency incidents and other stormwater related activities.
+The hotline operator provides readily- available information and direction for further communication if warranted, direct notifications to the proper authorities, and record feedback, comments, and recommendations.
+Several MS4s do not have the capability to isolate a hotline but use either police or fire dispatch capability during off-hours to promote stormwater policy and related mitigate issues.
 This BMP will be further assessed.
-IDD&E 4.2.0 Assessment of existing IDD&E program Yes In progress/ongoing IDD&E 4.2.1 Mapping Yes The MS4 members of the LRGVSWTF have developed existing storm sewer maps, which show the locations of municipal storm sewer outfalls, the conveyance system as warranted, and the names and locations of state waters that receive discharges from those outfalls, to assure compliance with the TPDES requirements.
+IDD&E 4.2.0 Assessment of existing IDD&E program Yes In progress/ongoing IDD&E 4.2.1 Mapping Yes The MS4 members of the LTSTF have developed existing storm sewer maps, which show the locations of municipal storm sewer outfalls, the conveyance system as warranted, and the names and locations of state waters that receive discharges from those outfalls, to assure compliance with the TPDES requirements.
 The MS4s will continue to update the mapping and assess other strategies to improve this task.
-IDD&E 4.2.2 IDD&E Ordinance Yes The LRGVSWTF developed a Model Illicit Discharge Elimination Ordinance for various activities to comply with the TPDES requirements.
+IDD&E 4.2.2 IDD&E Ordinance Yes The LTSTF developed a Model Illicit Discharge Elimination Ordinance for various activities to comply with the TPDES requirements.
 MS4s that did not have existing ordinances in place adopted the Model Ordinance, whole or in part to comply with the TPDES requirements.
 The existing ordinances will be reviewed to assure that additional legal authority, if needed, is incorporated into the existing language of the ordinances.
 Allowable and prohibited discharges will be reviewed.
-IDD&E 4.2.3 Business Education Yes The LRGVSWTF will continue to work together with its various partners to provide stormwater pollution prevention education materials to the commercial sectors identified as potentially significant contributors of pollutants to the MS4.
+IDD&E 4.2.3 Business Education Yes The LTSTF will continue to work together with its various partners to provide stormwater pollution prevention education materials to the commercial sectors identified as potentially significant contributors of pollutants to the MS4.
 Educational materials are provided to businesses through the delivery tools defined in the MCM 1 Section.
-Outreach items are developed to educate business staff (restaurants, groceries, auto facilities, etc.) to never dump wastes on the ground, and to help individuals understand that the storm drain connects directly to surface water.
+Outreach items are developed to educate business staff (restaurants, groceries, auto facilities, etc.) to never dump waste on the ground, and to help individuals understand that the storm drain connects directly to surface water.
 In addition, the MS4s will develop information on potential stormwater impacts from pressure-washing sidewalks, discarded shopping carts, window washing, concrete activities, and other business-related activities.
-IDD&E 4.2.4 Illicit Discharge Inspections Yes The LRGVSWTF will continue developing a program to conduct inspections to identify the presence and determine the source of illicit connections & illegal dumping activities.
-Program incorporates policymaking, response, inspections, spill response & reporting, auditing, and training (training of building inspectors & other staff).
-Privatization is not being considered at this time.